 Rule 1.6 set out by the American Bar Association states that “a lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client.”
 And you certainly cannot do that with insecure email.

-3. Emails can’t help you manage attachments.
+3. Emails can’t help you manage attachments

-There is no handy repository to organize documents within your mailbox so instead you upload them to your firm’s DMS.
+There is no handy repository to organize documents within your mailbox so instead, you upload them to your firm’s DMS.
 Since a file can exist in multiple email threads at once you find yourself downloading the same thing three times.
 Does this sound familiar?
 Due to the sheer volume of mail received daily, it becomes too easy to misplace important documents.
 All of this leads to an organizational nightmare.

-4. Emails does not help you stay organized
+4. Emails don’t help you stay organized

 You can forget about trying to retrieve mail even one month after the fact because professional email providers have notoriously bad search engines.
-If, like most firms, you still use Microsoft Outlook you know that searching for a specific document can be a difficult, time consuming, infuriating task.
+If you still use Microsoft Outlook like most firms, you know that searching for a specific document can be a difficult, time consuming, infuriating task.
 You might get lucky if you know key aspects such as the date it was sent or the sender’s name.
 If that information is unknown, you know your doc is lost for good.
 Since effective archiving is an issue, auditability becomes a problem – putting your firm under scrutiny for compliance.

-5. Emails does not support effective collaboration
+5. Emails don’t support effective collaboration

 Perhaps one of the most fundamental flaws of email is that it can’t give you context beyond the subject line and the recipient/sender information.
 The inline framework lumps everything together, even though multiple topics are discussed.
 Inversely, one subject can be discussed in multiple email threads, making it impossible to streamline projects and tasks.

-Its difficult to imagine an organization without email, but there are products on the market even today that give professionals better tools to perform their jobs.
+It’s difficult to imagine an organization without email, but there are products on the market even today that give professionals better tools to perform their jobs.
 Platforms that center conversations around projects rather than subject lines, whose organizational capabilities allow you to sort, archive, and retrieve files within milliseconds.
 More space than a measly 2GB with military-grade security to protect it.
 These products will dictate the future.